 1. Start Early

 Preparation is critical in assembling all your materials for a pharmacy school application.
 The earlier you get your materials together and take the PCAT exam, the less you have to stress about an application deadline.
-In addition, many pharmacy colleges, including UF, have Early Decision options which provided added benefits to securing your spot in the next class.

 2. Use the PharmCAS Checklist